6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 🌱

-Let's begin by reviewing the last figure of speech which we identified as anadiplosis.
-Anadiplosis linked verse 2 with verse 3 and verified the second theme.
-The word that was employed by this figure and links these verses is mercy or chanenu.
-As it was the last word of the second verse and is now the first word of the third verse.
-By this figure we are moved into the second member of the poem.
-It is this figure that specifically links these two couplets and signifies correspondence. otherwise, we couldn't necessarily say the subjects are corresponding.
+Let's begin by reviewing the last figure of speech which we identified in the first post.
+Anadiplosis linked verse 2 with verse 3.
+The word that was employed by this figure and links these verses is mercy or chanenuAs this word is the last word of the second verse and is now the first word of the third verse, we know emphasis is being put on it.
+This is the petition.
+And the petition is for mercy from contempt of the proud.

-3 Be gracious to us, Oh Lord, Be gracious to us, For we have had much more than enough of contempt. ဒ chanenu Adonai(YHWH) chanenu, ki rav sahvahnu buz |
+3 Be gracious to us, Oh Lord, Be gracious to us,

 Then, EPIZEUXIS is immediately employed in verse three with the repetition of 'be gracious to us, oh Lord, be gracious to us'.
 From έπί (epi)- upon and ζεύγνυμί (zeugnumi) - to yoke or join closely together.
 In English the figure can be called duplication or iteration.
 "It is a common and powerful way of emphasizing a particular word by thus marking it and calling attention to it" (Bullinger, 189).